eye-division/madiacharya/_installations/6-worship.md

   main_image_path: Image used to represent your gallery
   images: Add and edit your gallery images here
   image_description: May only be used in the close up of an image
+  order_number: Display order on the installations page
+  archive: Should we archive it?

 ---